lycarter/lycarter.github.com-2/_drafts/2019-06-24-assorted-recipes.md

 I've been cooking a lot since moving to NYC, which has made me really happy.
 I haven't been documenting it as frequently on this blog though, so I'm afraid I might forget some of the really awesome recipes I've made.
 Eventually I might put together some sort of cookbook/gallery type thing to display all of the various recipes and photos, but for now I'll just dump them all here.

+# Meals

+## Carbonara

+Carbonara is a very simple pasta dish that's just a bit more refined than spaghetti (unless you make your own spaghetti sauce, at which point it becomes significantly more involved).
+I've made it a few times, and while it's hard to get perfect (I tend to either scramble the eggs a bit or add too much pasta water), it's always super tasty regardless.

+### Ingredients:
+- 1 lbs bucatini or thick spaghetti noodle
+- 1 lbs thick bacon
+- 7 egg yolks
+- 1/2 cup grated Pecorino/Parmesan
+- 2 tsp black pepper

+### Directions:
+1. Cook the bacon and pasta, timing to finish cooking at around the same time.
+2. Cut bacon into bite-sized pieces and whisk with egg yolks in a large bowl.
+3. Add pasta to bowl along with 1/2 cup pasta water, and toss vigorously with tongs.
+4. In batches, stir in cheese and pepper.

+This recipe is essentially [BA's Best Carbonara](https://www.bonappetit.com/recipe/the-silkiest-carbonara), but substitutes bucatini and bacon for rigatoni and guanciale.

+## Pizza

+## Ginger BBQ Chicken

+# Fish

 ## Fish tacos
+## Grilled tilapia
+## Seared tuna salad
+## Seared scallops

+# Sides / Small Dishes
+## Avocado toast
+## Vidalia onion thing

 ## Pickled red onions